Raymond Wolff

-Raymond Wolff is a St. Maartener international footballer who plays as a midfielder for RISC Takers FC of the Sint Maarten Futsal League, and Sint Maarten.
+Raymond Wolff (born 30 January 1987) is a St. Maartener international footballer who plays as a midfielder for RISC Takers FC of the Sint Maarten Futsal League, and Sint Maarten.

 Club career

 Wolff has played for RCS, Sparta, VV GOES, HSV Hoek, and VC Vlissingen in his native Netherlands.
 He played for VC Vlissingen until 2010.
 In March of that year, became the first player on the team to score two goals in a single match during that season.
 He appeared in a KNVB Cup match against RKVV EVV ECHT while with Hoek in 2011.
-The match ended in a 3–5 defeat.
+The match ended in a 5–3 defeat.
 He played for HSV Hoek between 2011 and 2013 until he joined VV GOES.

 Wolff returned to VC Vlissingen in 2014.
 During Wolff's final season with the club, he sustained a groin injury in a Cup loss to his former club HSV Hoek, marking the final cup match he would play with Vlissingen.
-He played his final league match for the club on 11 June 2015 in a 1–3 defeat to HBS Craeyenhout.
+He played his final league match for the club on 11 June 2015 in a 3–1 defeat to HBS Craeyenhout.
 A victory would have seen the club promoted to the Topklasse, the third tier of Football in the Netherlands.
 While with Vlissingen, Wolff played as a striker.

 After immigrating to Sint Maarten, he joined RISC Takers FC of the country's futsal league.